KaneOvO/scene-flow-prototype/README.md

 A prototype of a game scene flow, simulating the general flow of the game

+Scene types:

+After the opening animation the player enters the main menu, in the main menu you can enter the game scene, credits scene.

+click on the gear in the upper right corner to enter the setup scene

 Communication between scenes:

 We record several variables in SaveData.json that can be recorded in-game, including the player's HP, and whether certain items were obtained,